Head of Department

 - Bachelor of Science in Geography and Geology

 - PGCE in Secondary Education and Geography

-Geography is about places, people and the environment.
-Students develop a variety of investigative skills as they cover different countries, ecosystems and geographical processes at KS3 and explore these in greater depth at KS4.
-When studying such a diverse subject, each term several strands of common learning are visited ; human geography (people in places), physical geography (natural processes and landscapes), locational knowledge, geographical skills and fieldwork and students are immersed in learning about the world around them through different topics.
+Geography is about developing a rich schema of places, people and the environment.
+Pupils develop a variety of investigative skills as they cover different countries, ecosystems and geographical processes at KS3 and explore these in greater depth at KS4.
+Each term, pupils are immersed in learning about the world around them through different topics with several strands of common learning visited over time; human geography (people in places), physical geography (natural processes and landscapes), locational knowledge, geographical skills and fieldwork (procedural knowledge).

 - Learning Journey Year 7

 - Learning Journey Year 8

 Please note, every subject exercise book your child has contains a subject ‘Pleckgate Learning Journey’ that outlines the content covered, timelines and assessment points for the current year.